TwiN/PythonXatBot/README.md

 ## Update (2018-11-03)

-The Xat API on my website is now deprecated.
+The Xat API on my website is now deprecated and will be removed in the next few days.

 ## Update (2018-10-07)